gfaster/METIS/README.md

 Check [`appendix.md`](./appendix.md) for some info on common functions used.

+## Goals

+My immediate goal is to get METIS ported to idiomatic Rust.
+This is a highly mechanical process that is fairly uninteresting.
+Once that is done, I want to try to add support for partitioning euclidian meshes.

 ##  Downloading METIS

 You can download METIS by simply cloning it using the command: